 Finally, as hypnotherapy is a business, are there areas in your business management where you could reduce duplication and effort?
 The classic 80/20 principle can be helpful here.
 Are you spending 80% of your time for 20% of your achievements?
 Do you laboriously enter all your receipts into a spreadsheet and have a complex analysis for your accountant, when a stapled pack of them or a simple typed list would be sufficient?

 Are there marketing and advertising strategies that you can recycle?
 When you are creating advertising campaigns (e.g. Facebook), look back at past campaigns and notice what worked well.
 Explore which aspects of that campaign you could re-cycle to work effectively for your new campaign.

-How about administration work that you could re-use?
+How about administration work that you could re-use for better time optimisation?
 Do you have standard template letters that you can adapt to send to GP’s and other healthcare professionals?
 Rather than writing a letter from scratch each time, adapting a pre-structured letter will save you time and effort.
 Giving you more time to do other productive and creative work.

 Even if you are not yet a very busy therapist, optimising your use of time can give you the room to grow and expand your business, whilst keeping the running of that business efficient.

 We hope that this blog on time optimisation for the busy therapist has been helpful to you.
 If you have any more questions about this topic or anything else for that matter, do please get in touch, because we’re always happy to help!